• About

 Japan’s constitution stipulates that “marriage shall be only with the mutual consent of both sexes.”

-But in recent years, local authorities across the country had made moves to recognise same-sex partnerships, although such recognition does not carry the same rights as to marriage under the law.
+But in recent years, local authorities across the country have made moves to recognise same-sex partnerships, although such recognition does not carry the same rights as marriage under the law.

 The prefecture of Tokyo, last month, said it would begin recognising same-sex partnerships from November, revising current rules.